mvasiliniuc/Mobos2018/README.md

 * General Pasteboard
 * It also demonstrates State Preservation but without the suggested mitigation: encryption.

-The [Mobos2018_attacker](https://github.com/mvasiliniuc/Mobos2018/tree/master/Samples/Mobos2018_attacker) contains the sample app for keyboard extensions and pasteboard "observers".
+The [Mobos2018_attacker](https://github.com/mvasiliniuc/Mobos2018/tree/master/Samples/Mobos2018_attacker) contains the sample app for keyboard extensions and pasteboard "observer".

 ### Resources

-All material used in the making of the presentation can be found in [Resources](https://github.com/mvasiliniuc/Mobos2018/blob/master/Resources.md).
+All material used in the making of the presentation (and much more!) can be found in [Resources](https://github.com/mvasiliniuc/Mobos2018/blob/master/Resources.md).
+This page can be a starting point if you want to research vulnerabilities in iOS applications.

 <br>